wazuh/wazuh-chef/cookbooks/opendistro/README.md

 #### elasticsearch.rb

-Installs Elasticsearch, the Wazuh template will be configured.
+Installs and configures Elasticsearch.
+Also install mandatory certificates.

 #### repository.rb

-Declares elastic repository and GPG key URLs.
+Declares elastic repository and GPG key URI.

 ### kibana.rb

-Installs Kibana packages and configures *kibana.yml*.
+Installs and configures Kibana.
 You can customize the installation by editing the following attributes.

 ### Elasticsearch 7.x Cluster Changes